 I haven’t posted anything in a while – there’s been a lot going on, and it’s been a bit overwhelming.
-I can tell that things are settling down a bit now, though, because I’ve signed up for Susannah Conway’s “August Break” photo challenge for the second time.
+I can tell that things are settling down a bit now, though, because I’ve signed up for Susannah Conway’s “August Break” photo challenge for the third time (although it’s only the second time I’ve posted the photos on my blog – in 2015 I just posted them on Instagram).

 It’s perfectly timed to coincide with my need for creative recovery, yet again.
 The first August Break I joined in with was in 2014, when I was recovering from spine surgery, and it marked the start of me sharing my photos online.
 This time I’m recovering from radio-surgery for a brain tumour (more on that another time).